Sensitivity of the limit shape of sample clouds from meta densities: Results

 \subsection{Block partitions}

+Block partitions are a good tool for testing the robustness and sensitivity of asymptotic behaviour of sample clouds via simple constructions.

-We introduce partitions of $\rbb^d$ into bounded Borel sets $B_n$.
-In our case the sets $B_n$ are coordinate blocks.
-Since our dfs have continuous marginals the boundaries of the blocks are null sets, and we shall not bother about boundary points, and treat the blocks as closed sets.
-To construct such a \emph{block partition} start with an increasing sequence of cubes
+Consider a partition of $\rbb^d$ into bounded Borel sets $A_n$ given by coordinate blocks.
+Since our d.f.s have continuous margins, the boundaries of the blocks are null sets, and we shall not bother about boundary points, and treat the blocks as open sets.
+To construct such a \textit{block partition} start with an increasing sequence of cubes